ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### `ChainStart` log

 When sufficiently many full deposits have been made the deposit contract emits the `ChainStart` log.
-The beacon chain may then be initialized by calling the `on_startup` function (defined below) where:
+The beacon chain state may then be initialized by calling the `get_initial_beacon_state` function (defined below) where:

 * `genesis_time` equals `time` in the `ChainStart` log
 * `processed_pow_receipt_root` equals `receipt_root` in the `ChainStart` log